 Properties of Thin - Dense Chrome:

-- Surface hardness of 72 Rockwell C equivalent
+- Surface hardness up to 72 Rockwell C or equivalent

 - Low energy surface greatly reduces galling, seizing, metal pick-up, sticking and erosion